logar16/ScavengerWorld/README.md

     - WorldState
     - FullWorld
     - Simulator
+    - JsonWorldBuilder
 3. `SensoryDisplay` and how distance affects it
 	- Keep in mind how this will be communicated to agents
-1. Tune configuration for Unit attributes
+4. Tune configuration for Unit attributes
-1. Configuration and creation for items (low-priority)
+5. Configuration and creation for items (low-priority)
-1. Finish mimicing the OpenAI gym interface
+6. Finish mimicing the OpenAI gym interface
-1. Test basic hand-crafted AI implementations
+7. Test basic hand-crafted AI implementations
-1. Communication Protocol/API
+8. Communication Protocol/API
 	- Should external clients request certain units or the whole world state?
-1. Write learning code elsewhere that can decide updates
+9. Write learning code elsewhere that can decide updates
 	- Could have multiple sources that are each in charge of a particular team?
+10. Simulator to await input from "external" agent.
+May be local implementation or a remote client written in another language
-1. Write rendering code elsewhere to make for a more fun game to watch
+11. Write rendering code elsewhere to make for a more fun game to watch/interact with
-1. Eventually optimize (after everything else is in place and if it turns out to be slow)
+12. Eventually optimize (after everything else is in place and if it turns out to be slow)
+13. Stepping for everything so things that need to know are stepped